 We will be dealing with the repercussions of the Trump presidency for decades.
 White supremacists, domestic terrorists, they have this figurehead to assign a twisted form of martyrdom too.
 They see this as the forces of evil winning.
 Why?
 Trump told them so.
 And unfortunately there are so many whose faith has been usurped by the idea of Trump.
 Somehow Trump has convinced many Christians that Trump trumps Christ.
 Republicanism for some has become an idolatry and those in power have become gods.
 And these new gods have the ability to convince the masses of obvious lies, providing “alternative facts.”
 A new form of politics is born and it is here to stay.
 Look at the certification of Biden’s win.
 A handful of politicians still went through with challenging the election even after witnessing first hand what undermining a free election does.

-So the ideas that Trump trumpets survive.
-Fraudulent elections, evil democrats, fear for losing an America that never existed.
-But the President is also still the President.
-He resides in the White House, he still has command of the Armed Forces.
-It’s a small amount of time, granted, but what kind of message are we sending if a President can inspire insurrection and remain in office, one command from accessing nuclear codes.
+The ideas that Trump trumpets will survive without complete condemnation.
+Fraudulent elections, evil democrats, fear for losing an America that never existed; these ideas will be echoed on a major level due to the failure to respond.
+Trump was allowed to continue being the President.
+He resided in the White House, he held command of the Armed Forces.
+It was a small amount of time, granted, but what kind of message are we sending if a President can inspire insurrection and remain in office, one command from accessing nuclear codes?
 Our government is sending the message that it is too hard to remove such a dangerous presence, and that even when the embers of a civil war spark, political wins in 2022 are more important for the GOP than condemning the leader of their own party, the man who is responsible for all of this.

 To the citizens who voted for Trump because he supports conservative values, this is a moment for you to reassess your priorities and reconcile your perspective on life.
 Insurrection, violence, death, the tearing down of American ideals for one man, is it worth it for whatever policy you wanted?
 Is it worth it for stacked courts?
 For harder immigration?
 For tax benefits?
 Think on this, because you who voted for Trump enabled this.

 We must reconcile what happened at the Capitol.
 We have an opportunity to see America for what it is, to see the duality between white people’s experience and POC’s experience.
 This is not a moment to let past, to allow true evil, lies, deceit, selfishness, to run back to its layer, yelping from a slight slap on the wrist.
 We must weed out what allowed the insurrection to occur.
-We must work to eradicate the intolerance and animosity of White Supremacy, otherwise it might be Nov 10th 2098 when my great-grandchild writes about how an attempted Coup happened again down in Wilmington.
+We must work to eradicate the intolerance and animosity of White Supremacy, because it is unsustainable to live in country so divided.